UHS Board of Regents - Bylaws

 (e) Each member of the governing board has the legal responsibilities of a fiduciary in the management of funds under the control of institutions subject to the board's control and management.

-1.3 The members of the Board shall exclude themselves both individually or collectively from access to any and all material considered classified by the federal government and/or other classified information which may be entrusted to the University and shall periodically designate appropriate officers of the University as the managerial group with flail authority and responsibility for maintaining the necessary' facilities clearance and negotiating, executing and administering classified contracts of the Department of Defense or other user agencies of the U.S. Government awarded to the University of Houston System.
+1.3 Handling Classified Information - The members of the Board shall exclude themselves both individually or collectively from access to any and all material considered classified by the federal government and/or other classified information which may be entrusted to the University and shall periodically designate appropriate officers of the University as the managerial group with full authority and responsibility for maintaining the necessary facilities clearance and negotiating, executing and administering classified contracts of the Department of Defense or other user agencies of the U.S. Government awarded to the University of Houston System.

 Related Statutes, Policies, or Requirements